 Farmers Family Fund

 Farmers® employees share a long history of giving generously of their time and money to support others — including their co-workers — in their time of need.
 The Farmers Family Fund enables the Farmers community to respond quickly when eligible employees experience a qualifying unexpected financial hardship.
-Since its launch in 2012, it has provided more than $3.8 million in grants to support employees.
+Since its launch in 2012, it has provided more than $4 million in grants to support employees.

 Our commitment to diversity and inclusion is the foundation of our organizational culture.
 We sponsor a broad range of employee groups, including the Women’s Inclusion Network, Farmers Pride, Veterans & Advocates, Farmers Asian Alliance, Somos Farmers, Black Professionals Alliance, Disability Inclusion Group, Farmers Future, Farmers Fit, Mindfully Fit and Caregiver Connect.
 Visit our Careers and our Diversity, Equity, Inclusion and Belonging pages to learn more.

 Giving back, serving others and making a positive impact in communities across the country is at the core of Farmers social responsibility efforts.